Familial and Religious Influences on Suicidal Ideation

 Table 11.4: Assessments of the Structure Model

 The present research is a study of suicidal ideation and its influential factors among Mormon college students.
 The lower rate of suicidal ideation (43 percent) of this sample might be accounted for by the fact that these respondents are highly religious, and religiosity has consistently been shown to be negatively related to suicide.
-The LDS Church discourages suicidal behavior (The Church of Jesus Christ of Latter-day Saints, 1991), and Church members consider it to be a serious sin.
+The LDS Church discourages suicidal behavior, and Church members consider it to be a serious sin.
 Therefore, the LDS Church’s position on suicide may play a positive role in preventing young Mormons from committing suicide.
 We expect this to hold for most religions since participation in religion is a form of social integration and will be negatively related to suicide.
 However, research is needed to compare suicidal ideation across religious denominations to see whether some religions are better buffers against suicide than others.

 Consistent with previous research was the finding that depression (+ .572) is most strongly related to suicidal ideation.
 Since family cohesion and religiosity have direct impacts on depression, family cohesion and religiosity influence suicidal ideation through intervening variables (depression, positive attitudes toward suicide, and future expectations).
 The second strongest predictor for suicidal ideation is attitudes favoring suicide (+ .223).
 Here, religiosity again plays an important role in influencing suicidal ideation through attitudes.